Winnipeg is the capital city of the province of Manitoba, Canada

 AgribusinessAgriculture nourished Winnipeg’s initial growth and continues to feed its success.
 James Richardson & Sons, the Canadian Grain Commission and ICE Futures Canada (Canada’s leading agricultural exchange) are rooted in the city.
 Prairie headquarters and thriving agribusinesses—including farm equipment manufacturers, transportation and logistics firms, food processing companies and agri-marketing organizations—make Winnipeg a global agricultural powerhouse.

 While commodity markets like grain and livestock are substantially mature, extraordinary potential for growth exists with functional foods, biocomposites and biofuels.
 R&D efforts are fertilizing innovative new products for the agri-food and fibre industries, for value-added food processing firms, for manufacturing and technology companies, and for the life sciences and biotech industries.

 A highly innovative, entrepreneurial and expanding developer community exists here as well, with many high-tech start-ups recognized for providing world-class products and top-quality service.
-The head offices of more than 30 of Canada’s largest companies and public-sector institutions are based in Winnipeg, giving developers opportunities to serve a diverse client base boasting worldwide networks.
+There are 90 head offices in Winnipeg, giving developers opportunities to serve a diverse client base boasting worldwide networks.

 Transportation & DistributionParked at the intersection of key trade and transportation corridors heading in all directions, Winnipeg is home to CentrePort Canada.
-The only inland port in the country to provide foreign trade zone advantages, this 20,000-acre initiative expedites the movement of goods economically and efficiently to North American, Asian and European markets.
+The only inland port in the country to provide foreign trade zone advantages-and North America’s largest this 20,000-acre initiative expedites the movement of goods economically and efficiently to North American, Asian and European markets.